Ember

 A personal note

-I built this for my mom.
+I designed this for my mom.
 And for my son.
 And for myself - the version of me keeping loved ones afloat while quietly treading water.

 Ember is a concept project, but the problem it solves is not.
 The sandwich generation is real, the gap in tools is real, and the exhaustion of holding everyone's health in your head is very real.
 This is my attempt to design something that helps.